screepers/screeps-profiler/README.md

 `background` - This will run indefinitely, and will only output data when the `output` console command is run.
 Very useful for long running profiles with lots of function calls.

+`callgrind` - Will run for the given number of ticks, and will download a file in Callgrind format which can be viewed in KCachegrind program.

 `output` - Print a report based on the current tick.
 The profiler will continue to operate normally.

-`callgrind` - Download file in Callgrind format which can be viewed in KCachegrind program.
+`downloadCallgrind` - Download the callgrind report at the current tick.
+The profiler will continue to operate normally.

 `reset` - Stops the profiler and resets its memory.
 This is currently the only way to stop a `background` profile.